jossl95/menm_centennial_anniversary/README.md

 - **`code/`**: Contains scripts and notebooks used for data analysis and visualization related to the journal's publications over the past century.

-- **`data/`**: Includes datasets extracted from the journal's archives, such as publication metadata, author information, and thematic categorizations.
+- **`data/`**: Includes datasets extracted from the journal's archives, such as publication metadata, and author information.

-- **`decades/`**: Features analyses and summaries of the journal's content, segmented by decade, highlighting trends and significant developments in sociological research.
+- **`decades/`**: Features analyses and summaries of the journal's content, segmented by decade.

 - **`figures/`**: Houses visual representations, including graphs and charts, illustrating various analytical insights derived from the data.